-Upon retirement from service, an employee who has completed 20 years of service, and who under the provisions of the Pension (Public Service) Act is entitled to receive a pension benefit on such retirement, is entitled to an amount to be paid out of the Consolidated Revenue Fund equal to their salary for one month, and for each full year of service exceeding 20 years, but not exceeding 30 years, is entitled to an additional amount equal to one-fifth of their monthly salary.
+Upon retirement from service, an employee who has completed 20 years of service, and who under the provisions of the Public Sector Pension Plans Act is entitled to receive a pension benefit on such retirement, is entitled to be paid an amount equal to their salary for one month, and for each full year of service exceeding 20 years, but not exceeding 30 years, is entitled to an additional amount equal to one-fifth of their monthly salary.
 The employee may opt to take the allowance as equivalent paid leave of absence to be taken immediately prior to retirement.
+For purposes of this Article, one month's salary is: